iclr-blogposts/staging/_posts/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation.md

 where $ \omega $ is parameters trained exclusively on the meta-level, i.e., the *meta-knowledge* learnable from the task distribution <d-cite key="DBLP:journals/pami/HospedalesAMS22"></d-cite>.

 This *meta-knowledge* is what the meta-learner accumulates and transfers across the tasks.
 Collecting meta-knowledge allows the meta-learner to improve its expected task performance with the number of tasks.
-The meta-knowledge in the experiment of Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> is the invariance to the nuisance transformations as the transformations are identical and need to be ignored for images of all classes.
+The meta-knowledge in the experiment of Zhou et al.<d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> is the invariance to the nuisance transformations as the transformations are identical and need to be ignored for images of all classes.
 By creating additional transformed samples, the MUNIT network makes the meta-knowledge learnable for the CNN.

 The task-centered view of meta-learning brings us to a related issue: A meta-learner must discern and decompose task-specific knowledge from meta-knowledge.
 Contemporary meta-learners decompose meta-knowledge through the different objectives of their inner and outer loops and their respective loss terms.
 They store meta-knowledge in the outer loop's parameter set $ \omega $ but must not learn task-specific information there.
 Any unlearned meta-features lead to slower adaptation, negatively impacting performance, *meta-underfitting*.
 On the other hand, any learned task-specific features will not generalize to unseen tasks in the distribution, thus also negatively impacting performance, *meta-overfitting*.